 One of the major contributors to radiated noise in an 8051-based system is the toggling of ALE.
-The microcontroller allows software to disable ALE when not used by setting the ALEOFF (PMR.2) bit to 1.
+The DS87C530/DS83C530 allow software to disable ALE when not used by setting the ALEOFF (PMR.2) bit to 1.
 When ALEOFF = 1, ALE will still toggle during an off-chip MOVX.
-However, ALE will remain in a static mode when performing on-chip memory access.
-The default state of ALEOFF = 0 so ALE toggles at a frequency of XTAL/4.
+However, ALE will remain in a static when performing on-chip memory access.
+The default state of ALEOFF = 0 so ALE toggles with every instruction cycle.